cxrlos/Journey-to-Orion/README.md

 ## Development Path (requirements)
 1. Create the basic scene for the project; this will include the basic will include the basic illumination, camera and spaceship interior (dashboard).
-2. Spaceship movement using the keyboard and mouse combo.
+2. Spaceship movement using the keyboard AWSD and mouse for rotation.
 3. Environment generation: The environment will contain static planets with fixed rotation and translation values.
 These will be the same for every game but the starting point and goal will vary randomly.
-4. Random generation of "AI-controlled" spaceships and asteroids with variable directions, acceleration and rotation values.
+4. Random generation of "AI-controlled" spaceships (random movement) and asteroids with varibale positions and rotation around random solar system.
 5. Collision system between the user and its surrounding objects.
-There will be an alert whenever an object approaches the user (minimum distance yet to be defined).
+"You Lost" message that appears when colliding when any object.
-6. Random assignation of goal planet with a visual indicator that stays on screen regardless of player
+6. Random assignation of target planet with a visual indicator that stays on screen regardless of player, arrow that points constantly to the target planet.
-7. Countdown to achieve mission (arrive at particular planet), and mission creation at random when simulation begins (displayed in a map).
-The countdown will also be relative to the linear distance between the objective and the user.
+7. Countdown to achieve mission (arrive at particular planet), and mission creation at random when simulation begins (displayed as target planet in dashboard).
+Distance difference between target planet and user is also displayed in dashboard.
-8. Interior sensors inside spaceships which will display the user's spaceship rotation, velocity, and position values.
+8. Interior sensors inside spaceships which will display the user's spaceship rotation and speed.
-9. Development of interactive dashboard that will show useful information of the asteroid, planet or spaceship that are closest to the user using raycasting
+9. Development of interactive dashboard that will show useful information of the asteroid, planet or spaceship that are closest to the user using raycasting (distance and plaent's picture).
-10. Respawn system that restarts the game whenever the user dies due to a collision.
+10. Respawn system that restarts the game in different positions,whenever the user dies due to a collision.

 ## How to Play